Can an Actor-Critic Optimization Framework Improve Analog Design?: Our Approach

-We formulate analog circuit design optimization as \(x^\star = \arg\max_{x \in \Omega} f(x)\), where \(x\) denotes the vector of tunable circuit parameters, \(\Omega\) denotes the global feasible design domain induced by technology bounds and hard circuit constraints, which is primarily defined by the PDK and \(f(x)\) denotes the scalar figure of merit (FoM) obtained from circuit simulation.
+We formulate analog circuit sizing as $x^\star = \arg\max_{x \in \Omega} f(x)$, where \(x\) denotes the vector of tunable circuit parameters, \(\Omega\) denotes the global feasible design domain induced by technology bounds and hard circuit constraints, which is primarily defined by the PDK and \(f(x)\) denotes the scalar figure of merit (FoM) obtained from a costly circuit simulation.

-Our approach, the actor--critic optimization framework (ACOF), is organized as a role-separated reasoning loop with two logical agents: an \emph{actor}, which proposes where the search should move next, and a \emph{critic}, which reviews that proposal before optimization proceeds.
+Our approach, the actor-critic optimization framework (ACOF), is organized as a role-separated reasoning loop with two logical agents: an \emph{actor}, which proposes where the search should move next, and a \emph{critic}, which reviews that proposal before optimization proceeds.
 This structure turns the familiar design-review pattern of analog practice into an iterative computational procedure.

 In our pipeline the actor does not output a single design point; instead, it proposes a search region within which the downstream optimizer should explore.
 At initialization, the actor is seeded by a small set of valid calibration examples, denoted by \(\mathcal{C}_0\) \cite{kochar2025ledro}, and produces the first candidate region \(\tilde{\Omega}_1 = \pi(\mathcal{C}_0,\Omega)\).
 After the first round, the actor is updated by a round summary \(e_{n-1}\) that condenses what the previous round revealed, including the best design found so far, representative high-quality samples, and the critic's reflection on that round, so that for later rounds it proposes \(\tilde{\Omega}_n = \pi(e_{n-1},\Omega)\).
 In the implemented loop, the actor is therefore driven not by the previous corrected region itself, but by the evidence generated from searching within it.
 Instead of allowing optimization to unfold as a blind sequence of samples, ACOF inserts an explicit stage of judgment between proposal and evaluation.
 As the search progresses, the critic also produces short reflection memos \cite{shinn2023reflexion} that capture recurring patterns, useful corrections, and promising directions, thereby giving the loop continuity across rounds.
 An overview is given in Fig.~\ref{fig:Acof_overview}.